Jack Stehlin

-John Anthony Stehlin III (pronounced "Stay-lin"; born July 21, 1966), known as Jack Stehlin, is an American television and theater actor who has played the role of DEA Captain Roy Till on the Showtime television series Weeds.
+John Anthony Stehlin III (born July 21, 1966) is an American film, television, and theater actor.
+He is best known for his role as DEA Captain Roy Till on the Showtime series Weeds, for which he and the cast were nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Early life and education

-Jack Stehlin was born July 21, 1966, in Allentown, Pennsylvania, to John Stehlin, a Minor League Baseball player, and Kitty (née O’Donnell), a circus juggler and acrobat.
+John Anthony Stehlin III was born July 21, 1966, in Allentown, Pennsylvania, to John Stehlin, a Minor League Baseball player, and Kitty (née O’Donnell), a circus juggler and acrobat.